 Various Textbook Traditions

 But we need to watch out.
-Not all teachers are so open-minded.
-Certainly in the monasteries – and some monasteries more than others – they develop quite a football team mentality, that their textbooks are correct and the other ones aren’t.
-But the really great masters are much more open-minded about that.
-But that’s a little bit rare, I must say.
-And so they don’t have sports competitions – there’s no football competition between the monasteries – but when they have debates between two monasteries, the teenage monks go wild, like at a football game.
+Not all teachers are open-minded.
+Certainly in the monasteries – and some monasteries more than others – the monks develop quite a football team mentality, that their textbooks are correct and the other ones aren’t.
+However, the really great masters are much more open-minded about that, but that’s a little bit rare, I must say.
+They don’t have sports competitions – there’s no football competition among the monasteries – but when they have debates between two monasteries, the teenage monks go wild, like at a football game.

 Another point concerning the divisions of Svatantrika is, according to Tsongkhapa, none of the Svatantrikas – neither of the two divisions – accepts the existence of alayavijnana.
 That’s this foundation consciousness or storehouse consciousness.
 They don’t accept its existence, even conventionally.

 The Impotance of Paying Attention to All the Details of Each System

 We must really pay attention to what explanation we are reading of the assertions of a tenet system and not just think that these are trivial little points.
 Because everything is interwoven and interconnected within a tenet system, if we leave out one ingredient, or we put in one ingredient from a different tenet system, it affects so many other things in the system.
 We have to learn all the unique assertions of each of the tenet systems and then work them out and see how they all fit together, then we can understand their explanations.
 These tenet systems are like networks of assertions, in the sense that all the assertions in each system are interconnected and interwoven.
 All we’re given are the individual assertions, but then we really have to work with them and chew on these systems and try to really figure out what is it like to think like this.
 How do we put them together to face different challenges in our life, like if we’re having a certain problem with anger or whatever?